testunde/massCollapse/README.md

 ## Build Instructions

 ## Dependencies
-OpenCV v4 (can be disabled in src/global.h; for older versions the source code may be adopted)
+OpenCV v4 (for older versions the source code may be adopted)

+OpenMP (only for gcc compiler and if parallelisation desired)

 ### Configure
 Use a out-of-tree build to not pollute your checkout: